-- All staff will have an understanding of what radicalisation and extremism are and why we need to be vigilant in our organisation. - All staff will know what the policy is on anti-radicalisation and extremism and will follow the policy when issues arise. - All parents/carers and young people will know that the organisation has policies in place to keep pupils safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective.
+- All staff will understand what radicalisation and extremism are and why we need to be vigilant in our organisation. - All staff will know what the policy is on anti-radicalisation and extremism and will follow the policy when issues arise. - All parents/carers and young people will know that the organisation has policies in place to keep pupils safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective.